 There are three types of network profiles in Windows Firewall:

-- Domain – is applied to the computers in an Active Directory domain
+- Domain – is applied to the computers that are joined to an Active Directory domain;

-Each network profile (location) may differ by the set of firewall rules used.
-By default, all network interfaces of a computer are protected by the firewall, and all three types of profiles are applied to them.
+Each network profile (location) may have different firewall rules in use.
+By default, all of the computer’s network interfaces are protected by a firewall and all three types of profiles are applied to them.

 Set-NetFirewallProfile -All -Enabled False